On This Page

 Children Born to Non-Caymanians

-Children born in the Cayman Islands to expats are not automatically entitled to reside in Cayman.
-Their treatment varies depending on the immigration status of their parents.
-The main options for the children of non-Caymanians are set out below:
+Children born in the Cayman Islands to expats are not automatically entitled to reside in Cayman and their residency status will therefore depend on their parents' immigration status as explained below:

 How to Make Your Expat Child a Legal Resident

-When a child is born in or brought into the Cayman Islands, unless they are 'Caymanian as of Right', they must be reported to the immigration authorities and have the appropriate permissions sought to allow them to stay.
-The procedure to be followed will vary depending on the nature of the parent’s immigration standing.
-For example, your child must be added as a dependant if you are: here on a temporary or full work permit, are a Government-contracted worker, or have an application for Permanent Residence submitted and are working on a valid PCW ('Permission to Continue Working').
-The next paragraph explains how you add your child to your work permit or Permanent Residency.
+When a non-Caymanian child is born in or brought into the Cayman Islands, they must be reported to the immigration authorities and apply for the appropriate permissions to allow them to stay.
+Your child must be added as a dependant if you are: here on a temporary or full work permit, are a Government-contracted worker, or have an application for Permanent Residence (PR) submitted and are working on a valid PCW (Permission to Continue Working).
+The next paragraph explains how to add your child to your work permit or Permanent Residency.

 'Landing' by Customs & Border Control